-One of the fiercest goddesses of ancient Ireland was the beautiful Macha.
+One of the fiercest goddesses of Irish mythology was the beautiful Macha.
 A member of the Tuatha Dé Danann in possession of powerful magic (and a wicked taste for revenge), Macha was a sovereignty goddess associated with the land, battle, kingship, horses, crows and fertility.

 She is a complex figure, who appears throughout Irish mythology as five different women named Macha.
 She is also commonly thought to be an aspect of the Morrigan, particularly by those who consider the Morrigan a triple goddess.

 She is strongly connected to the province of Ulster, and her dwelling was thought to have been the ancient fort of Emain Macha.
 Her parentage is hard to pin down as there are so many convoluted versions of her throughout the mythology.